 6- What we liked and what not of Cimafunk in La Tropical

 7- The prehistory of the Cuban video clip

-8- Horacio "el Negro" x Yissy García: "The battery is a children's game"
+8- Horacio "the Black" x Yissy García: "The battery is a child's game"

 9- Notes on the Cuban music scene in Toronto

 10- The queen is dead, long live the queen: 60 years of Madonna

 Other articles that we recommend:

 - A Cuban playlist for a more diverse time

 - Our Downloads section (where you will find the two PDFs published so far)